Model & Strategy

 DtM sees growing evidence of support for their position that international medical device standards are insufficient and often inappropriate for low-resource settings, specifically in the increasing number of government tenders for double-sided phototherapy devices.
 DtM partner MTTS has applied the lessons we learned together in Firefly to two new CE Mark certified devices, including a novel newborn resuscitation device (the Dolphin CPAP).

 Design that Matters combines CEO Timothy Prestero’s experiences in West Africa as a Peace Corps volunteer and at MIT as an engineering graduate student.
 Timothy is co-inventor on three pending patents for cholera treatment devices.
 He is a Martin Fellow at the MIT Laboratory for Energy and the Environment, and he was named an Ashoka Affiliate in 2004.
 His awards include the 2007 Social Venture Network Innovation Award, and the 2009 World Technology Award.
 Design that Matters’ work received an honorable mention in the ID Magazine’s 2010 Annual Design Review, and the company was a finalist in Corporate Achievement for the 2010 National Design Award.

-As of Jan 2017, DtM’s Firefly phototherapy device has reached 23 countries, from Afghanistan to Zimbabwe, and treated 80K newborns.
-Products that DtM has helped design and launch have treated a total of 329K patients worldwide.
+As of Jan 2018, DtM’s Firefly phototherapy device has reached 24 countries, from Afghanistan to Zimbabwe, and treated 150,000 newborns.
+Products that DtM has helped design and launch have treated 440K patients worldwide.

-DtM also has a growing network of over 1,200 staff and volunteer alumni who have embraced the organization’s mission and extend our impact.
-Many alumni have been inspired to focus on social enterprise careers, including the founders of Embrace Innovations, Design for America and PayGo Energy.
+DtM has recruited more than 1,300 students and professional volunteers.
+Many alumni have been inspired to focus on social enterprise careers, including the founders of Embrace Innovations and Design for America.